 As a professional, you know that your experience is the most crucial part of landing your next big opportunity.
 Your LinkedIn profile is one of the first places potential employers or leads will visit to see your work experience.
 As such, it makes sense to include your years of experience in your headline.

 For example, for recent graduates with no work experience, putting “0 years of experience” in the LinkedIn headline will not do any favors.
-In other words, for freshers, it is not a good idea to mention in their headline that they’ve no work experience.
+In other words, it is not a good idea for freshers to mention in their headline that they’ve no work experience.
 But, if you have several years of relevant experience, putting that number front and center will let employers know that you’re a seasoned professional who can be an asset to their company.

 3. Your City And State